sunfounder/arduino_starter_kit/docs/source/21_siren.rst

         // put your main code here, to run repeatedly:
     }

-5. Now you can upload the code to the R3 board, after which you will hear a brief "beep" sound from the passive buzzer, and then it will go silent.
+5. Now you can upload the code to the Arduino Uno R3, after which you will hear a brief "beep" sound from the passive buzzer, and then it will go silent.

 **Questions**